TheAughat/Setting-Out/README.md

 ## Aims
-My aims of this project are to learn the fundamentals of Python and keep studying the language until I can be considered an intermediate user.
+My aims of this project are to learn the fundamentals of Python and keep studying the language until I can be considered an intermediate coder.
 All of my practice code and simple self-study test codes that are generated as a result of my daily practice goes here.

 My main aim is to become an Artificial Intelligence/Machine Learning engineer and be able to break into the field by the time I am done with University.